magepeopleteam/mage-eventpress/readme.txt

 [event-list cat='' org='' column='2' style='grid' cat-filter='no' org-filter='no' show='' pagination='no' sort='ASC']
 `

-**cat:**
-This Shortcode allows you to show event lists for a specific category by using the category ID.
-For example:

-`
-[event-list cat='ID']
-`

-**org:**
-If you want to display a list of events for a specific organization, you can use this attribute by including the organizer's ID.
-For example:

-`
-[event-list org='ID']
-`

 **Grid style:**
 To Show the Events in Grid Style. example 👉[Grid Style Demo](https://wpevently.com/events-grid-style/)👈: